 Most herbs don’t need rich soil, but I like to add something to my containers at the start of the growing season.
 It was killing me to throw out garden waste in big plastic bags and pay to have them hauled away and then turn around and pay for bagged compost.
 I started a small composting experiment with 2 large containers that were already on hand and layered my kitchen scraps (no meat, dairy, bread, or fats) with discarded leaves and deadheaded flowers, watered them, and covered them with a plastic lid.
 I stirred every few days, and in 7 weeks I was rewarded with homemade compost.
 The following winter found me with a pound of red wiggler worms in a worm bin in my condo, feeding them assiduously with food scraps, and by spring I had glorious worm castings to add in half cupfuls to various outdoor pots.

 My composting program was introduced very quietly so non-gardeners wouldn’t worry about smell or vermin, but we had neither.
 No more improvisation needed.
 I bought a real composting barrel tumbler and will make enough compost for all my needs.

 Rooftop gardening is at least as satisfying as gardening on my farm because of the challenges I must overcome and the uniqueness of creating a garden oasis in this noisy, messy metropolis.
 When a butterfly visits my rooftop, I’m overwhelmed by the challenges it faces as well.

-Ellen Spector Platt is the author of Lavender: How to Grow and Use the Fragrant Herb
+Article written by Ellen Spector Platt, the author of Lavender: How to Grow and Use the Fragrant Herb.